 - Validate your proficiency in the enrollment process

 - Keep your skills relevant, applicable, and competitive

 - Identify any knowledge gaps and create a training roadmap

 - Advance your career and potentially earn a higher salary

 - Affirm your commitment to lifelong learning and increase job skills confidence

 Learn more: https://www.codingbooks.com/pesc/?code=SMCRD1ZA1

 Check out our other provider enrollment resources

-Check out the first two series installments at the links below:
+Check out the white papers at the links below:

 - "Provider enrollment and medical staff services: Converging competencies, untapped opportunities"